 I have a 6-quart Instant Pot, and that’s what I used to make this recipe.

-A side salad!
+- A side salad!
 Some fresh greens, cherry tomatoes, red onions, and a touch of parmesan make a light side for this dish.
+Or, try the asparagus salad I’ve linked here.
+Another favorite of mine is this apple cranberry pecan salad.

 Looking for more 30-minute meals?
 I’ve got you covered!